Deformation mechanism: Reading

 For a given stress profile and temperature, the point lies in a particular "deformation field".
 If the values place the point near the center of a field, it is likely that the primary mechanism by which the material will fail, i.e.: the type and rate of failure expected, grain boundary diffusion, plasticity, Nabarro–Herring creep, etc. If however, the stress and temperature conditions place the point near the boundary between two deformation mechanism regions then the dominating mechanism is less clear.
 Near the boundary of the regimes there can be a combination of mechanisms of deformation occurring simultaneously.
 Deformation mechanism maps are only as accurate as the number of experiments and calculations undertaken in their creation.

 For a given stress and temperature, the strain rate and deformation mechanism of a material is given by a point on the map.
 By comparing maps of various materials, crystal structures, bonds, grain sizes, etc., studies of these materials properties on plastic flow can be conducted and a more complete understanding of deformation in materials is obtained.

 Examples

 Above the theoretical shear strength of the material, a type of defect-less flow can still occur, shearing the material.
 Dislocation motion through glide (any temperature) or dislocation creep (at high temperatures) is a typical mechanism found at high stresses in deformation maps.

+Deformation Mechanisms in Polymers

+Polymer melts exhibit different deformation mechanisms when subjected to shear or tensile stresses.
+For example, a polymer melt’s ductility can increase when a stimulus, such as light, causes fragmentation of the polymer chains through bond breaking.
+This process is known as chain scission.
+In the low temperature regime of a polymer melt (T < Tg), crazing or shear banding can occur.
+The former mechanism resembles crack formation, but this deformation mechanism actually involves the formation of fibrils separated by porous domains or voids.
+The latter mechanism (shear banding) involves the formation of localized regions of plastic deformation, which typically arise near the position of the maximal shear point in a polymer melt.
+It is important to note that crazing and shear banding are deformation mechanisms observed in glassy polymers.

+For crystalline polymers, the deformation mechanism is best described by a stress-strain curve for a crystalline polymer, such as nylon.
+The stress-strain behavior exhibits four characteristic regions.
+The first region is the linear-elastic regime, where the stress-strain behavior is elastic with no plastic deformation.
+The characteristic deformation mechanism in the second region is yielding, where plastic deformation can occur in the form phenomena such as twinning.
+The third region shows the formation of a neck, and the fourth region is characterized as a steep increase in stress due to viscous flow.
+Additionally, region four corresponds to alignment and elongation of the polymer backbone from its coiled or folded state—eventually leading to fracture.